-The generator shed protects the generator when it is being stored.
 A flexible 4-conductor NEMA L14-30 twist lock power cord connects generator output to the house generator inlet.
-A GFCI protected convenience outlet powers the battery maintainer.† The maintainer is wired to the generator battery, the door interlock switch, LED work light and back to the generator status panel.
+A GFCI protected convenience outlet powers the battery maintainer.† The maintainer is wired to the generator battery, door interlock switch, LED work light and back to the generator status panel.

-Iíve installed thermal fire detectors at several locations within the house in addition to normal smoke and Carbon Monoxide alarms.
+Iíve installed thermal fire detectors at several locations in the house and outbuildings in addition to normal smoke and Carbon Monoxide alarms.
 I added one in the ceiling of the generator shed as protection against fire.
-We are storing 20 gallons of gasoline in the generator shed and it is hidden from casual view so I wanted to take every reasonable precaution.
+Generator is hidden from casual view so I wanted to take every reasonable precaution.

 Figure 11 Generator Wiring

 I keep a 3A, 40B-C fire extinguisher in the generator shed as a precaution.